Table of Contents

 Clues That Go Cold in the Digital Dark

-Satoshi’s anonymity isn’t just an interesting puzzle, and it’s fundamental to Bitcoin’s success.
-By disappearing, he ensured Bitcoin couldn’t be controlled or influenced by its creator’s personal views or government pressure.
-There’s no CEO to arrest, no founder to corrupt, and no single person who can change Bitcoin’s direction.
+Not only is Satoshi’s anonymity an interesting puzzle, but it’s also very important to Bitcoin’s success.
+By disappearing, he made sure that Bitcoin could not be controlled or affected by the creator’s personal views or any government pressure.
+There is no CEO to arrest, no founder to corrupt, and no one person who can change the course of Bitcoin.

-This absence has made Bitcoin truly decentralized in a way that other cryptocurrencies, with known founders, cannot match.
-Ethereum has Vitalik Buterin, Dogecoin has its creators, but Bitcoin has only the code and the community.
+Because there is no one person or group behind Bitcoin, it is truly decentralised in a way that other cryptocurrencies with known founders cannot match.
+Ethereum has Vitalik Buterin, Dogecoin has its creators, but Bitcoin only has its code and its users.

 The Legacy Lives On

-Satoshi gave humanity a gift and asked for nothing in return.
+Satoshi gave people a gift and didn’t want anything in return.
 In our age of celebrity and self-promotion, that might be the most revolutionary thing of all.

 Frequently Asked Questions

-Yes, Satoshi Nakamoto would be a billionaire if he ever claims the Bitcoins that are believed to be in his wallets.
-It is estimated that Satoshi mined around 1 million Bitcoins in the early days of the Bitcoin network.
+Satoshi Nakamoto would be a billionaire if he ever claimed or sold the Bitcoins that are said to be in his wallets.
+It is estimated that he mined around 1 million Bitcoins in the early days of the network.
 At today’s prices, Satoshi would be worth tens of billions of dollars.
 However, those coins have never been moved.

 The creator of Bitcoin stopped communicating publicly in 2010, two years after releasing the Bitcoin whitepaper and launching the network.
 Since then, there have been no verified messages, transactions, or appearances from him.

-He cannot destroy Bitcoin as it is open-sourced and is decentralized.
-That means no single person, not even its creator, controls it anymore.
-The network is run by thousands of independent nodes and miners globally.
+He cannot destroy Bitcoin as it is open-sourced and decentralised.
+This means no person, even its creator, can control it anymore.

-Satoshi decided to stay anonymous, maybe, to avoid legal risk, protect personal safety, uphold Bitcoin’s decentralization, reject fame, and ensure the project outlived its creator.
+Satoshi decided to stay anonymous, maybe, to avoid legal risk, protect personal safety, uphold Bitcoin’s decentralisation, reject fame, and ensure the project outlived its creator.

 No one knows for certain whether Satoshi will be found.
 But for now, it is unlikely that he will ever be identified.
 Still, that hasn’t stopped many from continuing the search for him.